isc-projects/bind9/doc/arm/reference.rst

    This sets the maximum number of records permitted in a zone.
 The default is zero, which means the maximum is unlimited.

+``max-records-per-type``
+   This sets the maximum number of resource records that can be stored in an RRset in a database.
+When configured in ``options`` or ``view``, it controls the cache database; it also sets the default value for zone databases, which can be overridden by setting it at the ``zone`` level.

+   If set to a positive value, any attempt to cache or to add to a zone an RRset with more than the specified number of records will result in a failure.
+If set to 0, there is no cap on RRset size.
+The default is 100.

 ``recursive-clients``
    This sets the maximum number (a "hard quota") of simultaneous recursive lookups the server performs on behalf of clients.
 The default is